 How do I see the complete list of first year seminar offerings for each semester?

-Students can download the current list of seminar offerings at the link above or can search in Navigator in the class registration section.
+Current students can download the current list of seminar offerings at the link above or can search in Navigator in the class registration section.
 In the search area, scroll to the bottom of the page and select "Additional Search Criteria".
 At the bottom of that section, next to "Course Attribute" select "General Education" and as "Course Attribute Value" select "First Year Seminar".
 As long as you have the current semester and "show open courses only" options selected you will get a list of the seminars that have open seats available.
+Incoming students can review the "First Year Seminar" link in Navigator after choosing their orientation session to see the available seminars or review the list at the bottom of this page.

 Which seminar do I choose?
 Should I take one in my major?

 First year seminars are NOT major specific, in fact they have nothing to do with your major.
 You may note that seminars are "housed" in academic departments - this only reflects the professor teaching the course and not the actual content of the course.
 For example, a seminar in computer science is actually about knitting and community.
-Students should read the course description carefully and pick a seminar topic that they are interested in studying.
+Students should read the course description carefully and pick a seminar topic that they are interested in studying as the seminar topic may not have anything to do with the major department where it is housed.
 The first year seminar is NOT an introduction to your major.

 How do I know if the seminar will fit in my schedule?

-FYE recommends that students select a first year seminar FIRST and then build their class schedule around that course.
+FYE recommends that students select a first year seminar FIRST and then your fall schedule will be built their class schedule around that course.
 Because the seminar is topic-based, students will want to be in a class that interests them and then select other courses after that.
 For students entering in the fall, FYE strongly recommends that you select your seminar during the advance process from April 1 - June 4 as topics fill up quickly.

 When do seminars meet?

 First year seminars are like any other academic course you take at the university - some seminars meet once a week for 2 hours and 40 minutes (with a break) while other seminars meet twice a week (Monday and Wednesday OR Tuesday and Thursday) for an hour and 15 minutes each.
 In addition, some seminars have additional outside of class requirements which are outlined in the syllabus.
 This is normal for many courses at Salem State University as you will be required to do homework, projects, or activities in addition to the time you spend in class.
-For example, the whale watching class requires students to go on a whale watching excursion on a Saturday.
+For example, when the seminar on whale ecology was held, it required students to go on a whale watching excursion on a Saturday.
 Other seminars involve field trips, community service projects, and attendance at campus events.
 These will be outlined on the syllabus that is handed out on the first day of class.

 What if I end up not getting into a seminar for the fall semester?